Ferry Radax

-Ferry Radax (20 June 1932 – 9 September 2021) was an Austrian film maker born in Vienna, Austria.
+Ferry Radax (20 June 1932 – 9 September 2021) was an Austrian filmmaker born in Vienna, Austria.

 Career

 Radax was active in many genres since 1949.
 He studied at Vienna's Film Institute in 1953–54, followed by Cinecittà, Centro Sperimentale di Cinematografia, in Rome in 1955–56.
 He produced films all around Europe, and also in South America, the United States, and New Zealand.
 He made feature films, but was mostly known for short experimental films, documentaries and portrayals of poets and artists.
 Some of them, Konrad Bayer, Friedensreich Hundertwasser, and H. C. Artmann, he became acquainted with in the early 1950s as a member of Art-Club in Vienna.

 Finally, 40 different films from 40 years of filmmaking and the total oeuvre of 120 productions were also shown for a month at Vienna's Albertina Film Museum in 1993.
 The film festival Diagonale dedicated a personale to Radax in 2012.